 There are several medications available to manage motion sickness.
 These medications are available in various forms, including oral tablets, rectal suppositories, and transdermal patches.

-Antihistamines such as dimenhydrinate* and diphenhydramine are available in pharmacies without a prescription.
-They work best when they are taken 30 minutes to an hour before a journey.
-Some medications such as meclizine or scopolamine are longer-acting than others and work best for longer journeys.
+Dimenhydrinate* is an antihistamine available in pharmacies without a prescription.
+It works best when taken 30 minutes to an hour before a journey.
+The medication scopolamine is long-acting and works best for longer journeys.
 Scopolamine is a patch that should be applied 12 hours before travelling.

 There is an increased chance of side effects when combining antihistamines with other medications or alcohol in seniors.
 If your child suffers from motion sickness, check with your health care provider before giving them an antihistamine.
-In general, motion sickness medications should not be given to babies and very young children.
-They can become agitated and could possibly experience a life-threatening convulsion if given too much of the medication.
+In general, motion sickness medications should not be given to babies or very young children.
+Sometimes when children take these medications, they can become very excited instead of drowsy.

 Ask your doctor for advice before taking motion sickness medications, especially if you're feeling constipated, are pregnant, have a history of heart rhythm problems, or have a stomach ulcer, narrow angle glaucoma, or an enlarged prostate.

-Non-medicinal ways to reduce motion sickness include sitting where there is the least motion.
+A non-medicinal way to reduce motion sickness is to sit where there is the least motion.
 For example, sitting over the wings in airplanes or in the front seat of a car (except children) or in the central location of a boat can help.
 A semi-reclined position with the head braced is best.
 It may be helpful to be in a well-ventilated area.